pnp/blog/content/post/cli-how-cool-is-that-context/index.md

 ## 👉 How to get started?

-Before we start adding anything to the context we may first insure it is created using the following command:
+Before we start adding anything to the context we may first ensure it is created using the following command:

 ```powershell
 m365 context init